Old Goulburn Brewery: Heritage listing

 From the time of the earliest settlement of Goulburn, the Brewery complex has, by virtue of its location adjacent to the Mulwaree Ponds, its Georgian form, and the subsequent sympathetic additions, have been regarded as an aesthetic focal point and feathered in sketches, maps and photographs.
 The susceptibility of much of the surrounding land to flooding, and the concentration of Goulburn's growth west of the brewery complex, have resulted in the retention of most of the Brewery's visual curtilage; historic prospects as well as aspects are surprisingly intact.

 The main elements of the complex show clearly the influence of British Georgian building tradition on the planning and detailing of industrial buildings in Australia during the first half of the 19th century.
 The complex demonstrates the Georgian use of geometry and proportion in the harmonious design of a group of buildings related in function and diversity of size.
 Though no architect is known to have been associated with the Goulburn Complex, comparison may be made with some other geometrical examples such as Francis Greenway's Hyde Park Barracks of 1817, and with Greenway's treatment of Robert Campbell Junior's residence and outbuildings in Bligh Street in 1822.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Public esteem for the place and local respect for its historical value is high and, by all accounts, increasing.
 The tourist potential of the place is great and there is evidence that the Brewery is considered locally to be an important part of Goulburn's future.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The materials used in work carried on over the life of the brewery provide evidence of great technological improvements.
-Beginning with hand processed materials won from the immediate area - bricks, mud morters, hand wrought iron & split shingles - the materials progress to machine finished locally made items and then imported finished components.
+Beginning with hand processed materials won from the immediate area – bricks, mud mortars, hand wrought iron & split shingles – the materials progress to machine finished locally made items and then imported finished components.
 Despite these dramatic improvements in building materials the standards of workmanship remained consistently simple, testifying to the utilitarian nature of the project.

 The alterations to the brewery provide a vivid record of the ways in which brewing and milling technology changed during a period of 120 years.